MarcusVollmer/HRV/README.md

-# HRVTool v0.95
+# HRVTool v0.96
 ## Methods for analyzing Heart Rate Variability

 The present functions are made for Matlab R2015a.
 Errors may occur using older releases (at least R2014b required).
+Since v0.96 additional toolboxes are not required.

 **HRV.m** is a Matlab class containing function for analyzing HRV.
-**HRVTool.zip** is a an archive which contains all files to run the GUI (Graphical User Interface) on Matlab.
+**HRVTool.m** contains the code to start the GUI (Graphical User Interface) on Matlab.
+**HRVTool.mlappinstall** is the app package which can be installed with Matlab.

-Please run HRVTool.m to start the GUI.
+Please run HRVTool.m to start the GUI or click on the icon in the App menu of Matlab.
 The user interface has been tested on Windows 7 64bit, Linux Ubuntu 14.04 and Mac OS 10.9.

 ### Supported files